Common English Idioms:

 in a nutshell: in summary.

 - In a nutshell, we're putting you on probation.
-You've been late every day for two weeks and surely you can understand we need the receptionist to be reliable.
+You've been late every day for two weeks and we need a reliable receptionist.

 in a pickle: in a difficult situation